 Additionally the Council will not normally undertake any tree pruning works or remove trees which are causing general shading issues, loss of television signal or shading of solar pv/heat units.

 By law you can cut back overhanging vegetation to your legal boundary.
 This is provided that you offer what you cut off back to the owner and the site is left in a safe condition (and subject to other legal restrictions such as Tree Preservation Orders, Conservation Areas or planning conditions etc).
-If a tree is on a party boundary then you would be expected to manage the growth on your side of the boundary.
+If a tree is on a party (shared) boundary then you would be expected to manage the growth on your side of the boundary.